 Rossall Beach Group Meetings

 Why don’t you make this year the year you come and join Rossall Beach Residents and Community Group?

 In 2016 just short of 100 people were welcomed to a talk by local historian Ken Emery about the folklore and fact of lost villages and archaeological finds right off Rossall Beach at Cleveleys.
 This talk was repeated in 2018 to an audience of the same size!

-The size of the audience was unexpected but very welcome, for what was probably the best meeting we’ve had.
-Other local experts also came along, and with the many enthusiasts who shared their own anecdotes and evidence, between us we had a fascinating insight into a lost world which turned out to be directly offshore from our very own beach.
+The size of the audience was unexpected but very welcome.
+Other local experts also came along, with many enthusiasts who shared their own anecdotes and evidence.
+Between us we had a fascinating insight into a lost world which turns out to be directly offshore from our very own beach.